by Chris Harris

 The Big Hurt’s 1990 Leaf RC is one of those “iconic” rookie cards of the era.
 It wasn’t his only rookie card, but the rest of them were all from grossly over-produced “junk wax” products.
 With that said, you’d think that his best alternative rookie would have been his Upper Deck card, and you would be right.
 That is, if there was a Frank Thomas card in 1990 Upper Deck Baseball.

-For some strange reason UD didn’t produce a Frank Thomas RC, all of which leaves Big Hurt collectors looking for an alternative to his Leaf rookie having to settle for a junk wax card.
+For some strange reason UD didn’t produce a Frank Thomas rookie card, all of which leaves Big Hurt collectors looking for an alternative to his Leaf rookie having to settle for a junk wax card.
 There is his Topps error card, but good luck actually trying to find one, much less one for under $1000.
 The Bowman Tiffany and Topps Tiffany sets are scarcer; but are technically parallels and not “true” rookies.

 Of those left, Thomas’s rookie card from Score looks the nicest, and probably his best – which, granted, isn’t exactly saying much.
+Click the title of each to see them on eBay.

 Mike Piazza: Hall of Famer?
 Let the debate begin.
 No doubt that he, along with Ivan Rodriguez (another border-line Hall of Famer), were the two best catchers of their generation; but unlike Pudge, Piazza’s two RCs (1992 Bowman and Fleer Update) have actually retained much of their value.